-Crude oil and condensate, million barrels

-Crude oil produced from Terra Nova FPSO

-Natural gas liquids, million barrels

-0 No NG liquids produced from Suncor Facilities

-Oil sands, million barrels (includes bitumen and synthetic crude) 215.1 Bitumen and synthetic crude oil produced from Oil Sands facilities

-Natural gas, billion cubic feet 0 No NG produced from Suncor Facilities
+In-year net Comment production

+Crude oil and condensate, million barrels 0 2020 crude oil produced from Terra Nova FPSO is 0.
+Terra Nova has been shut down since December 2019 with the Asset Life Extension (ALE) plan.
+The Terra Nova FPSO then left the field and went quayside for all of 2020.
+Suncor is still determining an economically viable path forward for the safe and reliable return to operations.
+Natural gas liquids, million barrels 0 No NGL produced from Suncor Facilities Oil sands, million barrels (includes bitumen and synthetic crude) 181.1 2020 Bitumen and synthetic crude oil produced from Oil Sands facilities Natural gas, billion cubic feet 0 No NG produced from Suncor Facilities